Kępa Zawadowska

-Kępa Zawadowska is a neighbourhood and a City Information System area in Warsaw, Poland, located within the district of Wilanów.
+Kępa Zawadowska (/pl/) is a neighbourhood and a City Information System area in Warsaw, Poland, located within the district of Wilanów.

-The neighbourhood is dominated by low-rise residential building, with additional presence of farmland.
+The neighbourhood is dominated by low-rise residential buildings, with the additional presence of farmland.
 It was founded in 1819, and settled by German people.
 In 1951, it was incorporated into the nearby city of Warsaw.

 History

 The aerial view of Kępa Zawadowska in 1948.

 The village of Kępa Zawadowska was founded in 1819 next to the Vistula, by nobleperson Stanisław Kostka Potocki.
 It was located to the south of the village of Zawady, and inhabited by inhabited by Olenders, settlers of German origin.

 In 1832 in the village new houses, a school, and an Evangelical–Augsburg Cemetery were built.
 In 1905 the settlement had the population if 278 people in 35 households.

 During the Second World War, while under the German occupation, the inhabitants had been listed as the Volksdeutsche (ethnic Germans) by the German People's List.
 Between 1942 and 1943 in Kępa Zawadowska functioned a labour camp for the Jewish prisoners.
 In 1942 it incarcerated 400 prisoners.
 In June 1944, the population of the village was evacuated to Germany, due to closing in Soviet forces.

 On 15 March 1951, Kępa Zawadowska was incorporated into the nearby city of Warsaw.

 In 2006, the district of Wilanów was subdivided into the City Information System areas, with Kępa Zawadowska becoming one of them.